Why Do Dogs Have Such Expressive Eyebrows?

 Studies have suggested that shelter dogs with more expressive eyebrows are more likely to get adopted faster!

-The study Paedomorphic Facial Expressions Give Dogs a Selective Advantage was published back in 2013, but the results are still really interesting today.
+The study Paedomorphic Facial Expressions Give Dogs a Selective AdvantageOpens in a new tab. was published back in 2013, but the results are still really interesting today.
 Researchers tested how facial expressions that enhance dog’s neonatal (childlike) appearance impacts how quickly they are adopted from shelters.
 According to the study, dogs who raised their inner brows more often found new homes faster than their less expressive counterparts.
 This is, theoretically, because manipulating their eyebrows in this manner effects their eye size and height, making them look more childlike, and thus cuter.

 It seems like those puppy dog eyes, so famous for helping dogs to beg for bits of extra dinner, involve more than just the eyes themselves.
 There’s some serious brow work going on too!